We offer a range of nursery places to suit different needs :

 Full-Time places at Kay Rowe

-This is for children aged 3 and 4 and offers childcare all year round Open 8am – 6pm for 49 weeks per year at a cost of £725 a month.
+This is for children aged 3 and 4 and offers childcare all year round Open 8am – 6pm for 49 weeks per year.
 Find out more on our fees page.

 Applying for a place at Kay Rowe Nursery School